 One of the primary purposes of Glacier Bay National Park and Preserve is to support scientific research related to glaciation and other natural processes.
-No scientific or archeological resources would be adversely affected by any of the alternatives.
-Cultural resources are addressed in detail in Chapters 3 and 4.
+No scientific or archeological

-Ecologically Critical Areas, Wild and Scenic Rivers, or Other Unique Natural Resources

-No wild and scenic rivers are present within the project area.
+Ecologically Critical Areas, Wild and Scenic Rivers, or Other Unique Natural Resources No wild and scenic rivers are present within the project area.
 The project area contains many ecologically critical areas, and, in fact, the entire park can be considered an ecologically critical area.
 Potential effects are presented in Chapter 4 under the various resource topics.